williamcaamot/MicroservicesV2/readme.md

 # PG3402

 # Running the application
-Docker compose will run all the services.
+- Docker compose will run all the services.
+- Docker port mapping problem: Cannot use port to be 0 (random available port) because all ports are available.
+It should be
+- Or can it be random because it shouldn't be accessible by the computer, only through the gateway

 > docker compose up -d

 # Running dev